-You’re probably rolling your eyes at the thought of doing an advent calendar with your toddler.
+Before you roll your eyes at the thought of doing a DIY advent calendar with your toddler, hear me out.

 You’re spending all your time just keeping your little angel from pulling the Christmas tree over.
 It feels like you don’t have time to implement any meaningful family traditions.